tederlandsson/portfolio/README.md

 Contains workflows used for Github actions.

 ## React components [`src/components/`](src/components)
-React components are implemented here
+React components are implemented here.

 ## Static content [`src/config`](src/config)
 This directory holds static content such as text and icons.

 ## Tests [`cypress/`](cypress/)
 Tests are implemented using [Cypress](https://www.cypress.io/) and can run by